DennyMaverick/Web-templates/README.md

 </p>

 <p>
   Making this project I found some dificulties when I replaced it using gulp.
-Firstly, it was made with scss compiler Coala, then I used webpack and break all javascript files on modules.
+Firstly, it was made with scss compiler Koala, then I used webpack and break all javascript files on modules.
 And when I was doing it, I got some error that slick slider can not be switched.
 And next I found that I involved jQuery using gulp - after the file slick.js.
 But I completed this task using separate task in gulp:
 </p>

 ```